hblasins/uwSim/README.md

 * small particle concentration
 * large particle concentration

-Many other scripts in the `Code` directory are a variation on the `renderUnderwaterChart.m' where we simply vary or co-vary different parameters and produce a large number of output images.
+Many other scripts in the `Code` directory are a variation on the `renderUnderwaterChart.m` where we simply vary or co-vary different parameters and produce a large number of output images.